Cadbury: 1800–1900: Early history

-In 1824, John Cadbury, a Quaker, began selling tea, coffee and drinking chocolate in Bull Street in Birmingham, England.
+On 4 March 1824, John Cadbury, a Quaker, began selling tea, coffee and drinking chocolate in Bull Street in Birmingham, England.
 From 1831, he moved into the production of a variety of cocoa and drinking chocolates, made in a factory in Bridge Street and sold mainly to the wealthy because of the high cost of production.
+In 1842, he started selling chocolate for eating, perhaps the first in Britain.
 In 1847, John Cadbury became a partner with his brother Benjamin and the company became known as "Cadbury Brothers".
 In 1847, Cadbury's competitor Fry's of Bristol produced the first chocolate bar (which would be mass-produced as Fry's Chocolate Cream in 1866).
 Cadbury introduced his brand of the chocolate bar in 1849, and that same year, Cadbury and Fry's chocolate bars were displayed publicly at a trade fair in Bingley Hall, Birmingham.
 The Cadbury brothers opened an office in London, and, in 1854, they received the royal warrant as manufacturers of chocolate and cocoa to Queen Victoria.
 The company went into decline in the late 1850s.

 John Cadbury's sons Richard and George took over the business in 1861.
 At the time of the takeover, the business was in rapid decline: the number of employees had reduced from 20 to 11, and the company was losing money.
 By 1866, Cadbury was profitable again.
 The brothers had turned around the business by moving the focus from tea and coffee to chocolate, and by increasing the quality of their products.

 The firm's first major breakthrough occurred in 1866, when Richard and George introduced an improved cocoa into Britain.
 A new cocoa press developed in the Netherlands removed some of the unpalatable cocoa butter from the cocoa bean.
 The firm began exporting its products in the 1850s.
 In 1861, the company created Fancy Boxes (a decorated box of chocolates) and, in 1868, they were sold in boxes in the shape of a heart for Valentine's Day.
 Boxes of filled chocolates quickly became associated with the holiday.